Position

 How much does a Assembler make?

-An assembler plays a key role in the manufacturing industry.
-They work with machines to put together parts and create finished products.
-The average salary for an assembler is around $38,987 per year.
-This can vary depending on experience and location.
+An assembler plays a key role in many industries.
+They work on putting together parts to create finished products.
+The average yearly salary for an assembler is around $39,399.
+This means that, on average, assemblers earn a good living.
+Their pay can vary based on experience and location.

 View Assembler jobs nearby